Basic styling

 I've reduced page size to make justifying more visible,

-and also increased margins to add blank space on edges.
+also increasing margins to add blank space on left and right.

 Rendered image